Standard works: The Bible

 Quadruple combination format of the Standard Works opened to the Book of Isaiah.
 Note the cross references between Biblical and Latter-day Saint scripture in the footnotes.

 English-speaking Latter-day Saints typically study a custom edition of the KJV, which includes custom chapter headings, footnotes referencing books in the Standard Works, and select passages from the Joseph Smith Translation of the Bible.

 Though the KJV was always commonly used, it was officially adopted in the 1950s when J. Reuben Clark, of the church's First Presidency, argued extensively that newer translations, such as Revised Standard Version (RSV) of 1952, were of lower quality and less compatible with LDS Church tradition.
 After publishing its own KJV edition in 1979, the First Presidency announced in 1992 that the KJV was the church's official English Bible, stating: "[w]hile other Bible versions may be easier to read than the King James Version, in doctrinal matters latter-day revelation supports the King James Version in preference to other English translations."
 In 2010, this statement was written into the church's Handbook, which directs official church policy and programs.
+In January 2026, this policy was updated to reflect a recognition of the utility of modern translations.
+"Generally, members use a Church-preferred or Church-published edition of the Bible in Church classes and meetings.
+This helps maintain clarity in discussions and consistent understanding of doctrine.
+Other Bible translations may also be used."

 A Spanish version, with a similar format and using a slightly revised version of the 1909 Reina-Valera translation, was published in 2009.
 Latter-day Saints in other non-English speaking areas may use other versions of the Bible.

 Though the Bible is part of the LDS Church's canon and members believe it to be the word of God, they believe that errors, omissions, and mistranslations are present in even the earliest known Biblical manuscripts.
 They state that the errors in the Bible have led to incorrect interpretations of certain passages.
 Thus, as Joseph Smith explained, the church believes the Bible to be the word of God "as far as it is translated correctly".
 The LDS Church teaches that "[t]he most reliable way to measure the accuracy of any biblical passage is not by comparing different texts, but by comparison with the Book of Mormon and modern-day revelations".

 The manuscripts of the Joseph Smith Translation of the Bible state that "the Songs of Solomon are not inspired scripture," and therefore it is not included in the LDS Church's canon and is rarely studied by its members.
 However, it is still printed in every version of the KJV published by the church.